apache/apisix/docs/en/latest/installation-guide.md

 APISIX will use the configurations added in this configuration file and will fall back to the default configuration if anything is not configured.
 Generally, APISIX gets installed at `/usr/local/apisix/` directory, so your configuration file will be present at `/usr/local/apisix/conf/` path.

-In case you get the Port binding logs, that says `Bind address already in use` when trying to run the APISIX server using `apisix start` command, it is most likely that the ports are being used by certain processes running on your machine.
-Try killing the process which is using the port.
-You can find the PID of the process that is using the process by running the `sudo netstat -tulpn` command and later using `kill <process id>` command to kill the process.
+If you are unable to start APISIX and observe `Bind address already in use` in logs, it means the ports APISIX wants to use are already occupied by other running processes.
+Upon reviewing the use of these processes, you may decide to kill these processes or configure APISIX to use other non-conflicting ports.

 Other way is to configure the default listening port to other available port on your local machine.